(Last updated: August 6, 2015; last reviewed: August 6, 2015)

 Efavirenz was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
-Long-term animal carcinogenicity studies with efavirenz have been completed in mice and rats.
+A study evaluating genotoxicity of efavirenz in mice noted DNA damage in brain cells after daily dosing for 36 days; no damage was seen in liver, heart, or peripheral blood cells.2 Long-term animal carcinogenicity studies with efavirenz have been completed in mice and rats.
 At systemic drug exposures approximately 1.7-fold higher than in humans receiving standard therapeutic doses, no increase in tumor incidence above background was observed in male mice, but in female mice, an increase above background was seen in hepatocellular adenomas and carcinomas and pulmonary alveolar/bronchiolar adenomas.
 No increase in tumor incidence above background was observed in male and female rats with systemic drug exposures lower than that in humans receiving therapeutic doses.

 Placental and Breast Milk Passage